 Covers Always Lie: A mild example.
 A Fire Upon the Deep describes the Tines as packs of lupine creatures, but also says that they look as much like rodents as they do canines.
 Their faces are not quite lupine, and their necks are long enough to make them look truly alien; Johanna in particular thinks they look like rats.
 But the art on the Tor hardcover edition of The Children of the Sky discards these distinctions and depicts a pack of wolves.

 The Cuckoolander Was Right: In A Fire Upon the Deep, there's a galaxy-spanning Usenet-like network where various aliens discuss the crisis, from a number of different perspectives.
 One particular alien, "Twirlip of the Mists", is talking through several layers of auto-translation software on an extremely low-bandwidth connection, so most of what it says sounds rather bizarre.
 It's pretty much all exactly right, though, including such apparent nonsense as "hexapodia is the key insight" since the Skroderiders have six wheels and are in fact the sleeper agents of the Blight that Twirlip was speculating about.

-In A Fire Upon the Deep it's the total extermination of Sjandra Kei, with Ravna helplessly watch aboard the Oobii.
+In A Fire Upon the Deep it's the total extermination of Sjandra Kei, with Ravna helplessly watching aboard the OOB II.

-In A Deepness in the Sky it's the collision and canceling out of Pham Newen's and Sherkaner's Batman Gambits, which results in the destruction of Sherkaner's home and everyone he cares about, and ultimately (?)
+In A Deepness in the Sky it's the collision and canceling out of Pham Newen's and Sherkaner's Batman Gambits, which results in the destruction of Sherkaner's home, and ultimately (?)
 Sherkaner himself.

 In Children of the Sky it's when Amdi is tossed, member by member, from Vendacious' airship, in full view of Ravna and Jef.
 Only several chapters later is it revealed that it wasn't Amdi that was defenestrated, but Vendacious.